 These managers come from the NIES team.
 They have lots of experience in state board rules and credential evaluation.

-Your experience will be verified by a local provider.
-It takes about 2 to 6 weeks.
+Your experience will be reviewed and verified by a local provider.
+This step takes about 2 to 6 weeks.
+In the meantime, though, you can prep your NASBA interview questions (see the next step below).

-The interview will be conducted either over the phone or through Skype.
-Unfortunately, there is no translation service at the moment.
+The interview will be conducted either over the phone or through a video conferencing platform like Skype.
+Unfortunately, translation services are not available at the moment.
+As a result, all interviews are held in English.

-A report will be prepared and submitted to your state board.
+NASBA will prepare a report and submit it to your state board.
 The process typically takes about 4 to 6 weeks but can last up to 12 weeks.

-There are a few states with more flexible experience requirements.
-And you can try to figure this out for yourself and arrange for exam credit transfers on your own.
+A few states and jurisdictions have more flexible experience requirements.
+And you can try to figure this out for yourself and arrange for exam credit transfers on your own, although that is a lot of leg work.
+So if you can afford it, the NASBA Experience Verification service can save you a lot of time and hassle.

-We explain the background, common issues and solutions on our CPA experience requirement page.
-On that page, there are suggestions on how you can get further info from the NASBA database.
+We have a post that explains the background, common issues, and solutions for meeting the CPA experience requirements.
+In that post, you’ll find suggestions on how you can find additional info from the NASBA database.

 You are almost done with your CPA journey.
 Best of luck!